Are IRA Withdrawals and Distributions Taxed as Ordinary Income?

 Tax Treatment of Required IRA Distributions

 Traditional IRAs are funded with pre-tax dollars, and they are allowed to grow tax-free.
 However, when you begin taking distributions, you’ll have to pay the deferred income taxes on any funds you receive through a distribution.
 These funds are considered ordinary income and are taxed at your nominal tax rate.
-For some retirees, this tax rate may be lower than when they were working full time and earning a regular paycheck, so taking distributions after reaching retirement age could prove slightly more beneficial than when they were still working.
+For some retirees, this tax rate may be lower than when they were working full-time and earning a regular paycheck, so taking distributions after reaching retirement age could prove slightly more beneficial than when they were still working.

-One last note: You can begin drawing down a traditional IRA through distributions once you reach age 59-½ without incurring any premature withdrawal penalties.
+One last note: You can begin drawing down a traditional IRA through distributions once you reach age 59-½ without incurring premature withdrawal penalties.

 Putting it all Together

 Early withdrawals and regular distributions are both taxed as ordinary income if they come from a traditional IRA since those accounts are funded with pre-tax dollars and income taxes were deferred.
-Most premature withdrawals are also subject to a 10-percent tax penalty.
+Most premature withdrawals are also subject to a 10 percent tax penalty.

 Regular IRA distributions can begin after you reach age 59-½, and you must start taking the required minimum distributions by age 73.
 However, distributions or qualified withdrawals from Roth IRAs aren’t subject to any additional taxation since these types of accounts were funded with post-tax dollars.